Splashpacker Travel Blog 26: Madeira Island West Tour & Mountain Peak Levada Walk

 Some cows on the path during our short Levada walk.
 I forgot to record something of the scary cow moment!

 So the next day I was ready for my first ´official´ Levada walk on Madeira Island.
 Usually, I do walk a lot, but I am not an experienced mountain hiker.
 For this reason, I booked an intermediate level Levada walk for my first hike here.
 However, nobody else was booked in for this hike and they asked me already the day before if I was happy to join the advanced level mountain hike between two peaks of Madeira.
 I hesitated because I am not very good with heights.
-But I decided to do it anyway and so today I was ready for the Levada peak walk called ´Pico de Arieiro to Pico Ruivo´ (advertisement), the highest peak of Madeira.
-If you like to book Levada walks on Madeira Island you can also use Get Your Guide and I recommend also to do the 25 fountains of Rabaçal (advertisement).
-More about this Levada walk in my next travel blog post about Madeira Island)

 We started our walk from pico de Arieiro to Pico Ruivo in the sunshine

 They say that the weather on Madeira is always a surprise.
 It reminds me of the movie ´Forest Gump´ and the phrase used in this movie: Life is like a box of chocolates, you never know what you gonna get.
 Well, that´s exactly the case of the weather on Madeira Island.
 I started my Levada walk with sun protection factor 50 on my face, a short pair of trousers and a cap for the sun.
-Fortunately, our guide recommended me to put the leggings I had brought with me and also to put on my warmer rain jacket.
-And I was very happy she gave me this advice.
-When we started the hike, it was only 8 degrees Celcius but it was still sunny.

 Madeira Levada Mountain Peak Walk: PIco do Arieiro - Pico Ruivo